(see also the Maritime Services Directory)

 Extensive ship repair facilities consist of a graving dock divided into two compartments with a total length of 352.04m and a width of 33.52m at the top.
 This splits the dock into an inner dock of 138.68m and an outer dock of 206.9m and serviced by up to five electric cranes from 50t to 10t.
 Not all the cranes are in use or serviceable.
 Emptying time for the graving dock is 4 hours.
 There are proposals to build a private dry dock at the Dormac Marine shipyard.as required .
 In addition to the above mentioned the port of Durban has three floating docks - one operated by Transnet NPA with an overall length of 109m, a width of 23.34m and a displaced lifting capacity of 4,500 tonnes, serviced by two 5-tonne capacity cranes is currently not in service.
 The second floating dock, known as Eldock, is operated by Messrs Elgin Brown & Hamer and is currently the only privately owned floating dock in South Africa (Elgin operates two similar floating docks at Walvis Bay, known as Namdock 1 and Namdock 2, with a third to follow in 2013).
 Eldock has a length of 155m, a width of 23.5m and a lifting capacity of 8,500t.
-The third Durban floating dock is a smaller unit of 50m length which is used as a launch vessel for the fleet of new tugs being built at SA Shipyards and is not licensed for ship repair.
+The third Durban floating dock is a smaller unit of 50m length which is used as a launch vessel for tugs and other small vessels built at SA Shipyards and is also licensed for ship repair.
 Dormac Marine has applied for permission to introduce a fourth and much larger floating dock.

 Bayhead has two general repair quays in addition to several privately operated and fully equipped repair quays.
 Two bunkering companies - Smit Amandla and Unical provide bunker barging services with modern double-hulled barges but no bunkers are served outside the port.